nasiksami/University-Projects/README.md

 # University-Projects
-This repo contains my projects on different subjects and topics in my university
+This repo contains my projects on different subjects and topics during my undergrad programme.